k-huynh/khcraft/README.md

 - realistically i should be creating wrapper classes for stuff like enchantments and custom items but im lazy :) maybe one day i'll do it
 - note: the anvil repair cap will apply to any anvil transaction; i didnt think this would be much of an issue though since you cant enchant equipment with books anyways since they'll disappear when you close the inventory screen
 - note: the anvil repair cap technically will reach a limit at some stage (after 32 repairs I believe) -- is this a problem?
 I do have alternative solutions in mind if it is
+- note: the custom items are technically iron nuggets and can be used in recipes -- let me know if this is a problem and if i should disable it
+- note: not changing loot tables since a) its unnecessary, and b) it gives us collector items :) lmk if you want me to change it though
+- note: some advancements may double award you because apparently there are 'hidden' advancements like recipe unlocks associated with getting advancements.
+I've tried to deal with these but idk if I've missed anything beyond recipe advancements